 Akaev, who is a former member of the Scientific Council of the Academy of Sciences of the former USSR, has been serving his country as president since 1990.

-He was elected Fellow of the Islamic World Academy of Sciences in 1993.
+He was elected Fellow of the Islamic World Academy of Sciences (IAS) in 1993.

-In 2005 Akaev left the country as a result of the coup (known as the “Tulip Revolution”).
+2005 – Akaev left the country as a result of the coup (known as the “Tulip Revolution”).
 He voluntary resigned from the post of President of the Kyrgyz Republic to avoid bloodshed.

 Academic career after 2005